TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Abstract

 \section{Abstract}

 Modern enterprises generate vast streams of time series metrics when monitoring complex systems, known as observability data.
-Unlike conventional time series from domains such as weather, observability data are zero-inflated, highly stochastic, and exhibit minimal temporal structure.
-Despite their importance, observability datasets are underrepresented in public benchmarks due to proprietary restrictions.
-Existing datasets are often anonymized and normalized, removing scale information and limiting their use for tasks beyond forecasting, such as anomaly detection, root-cause analysis, and multi-modal reasoning.
-To address this gap, we introduce \name, a large-scale observability dataset derived from a 5G telecommunications network. \name features heterogeneous, de-anonymized covariates with explicit scale information and supports a suite of downstream tasks, including anomaly detection, root-cause analysis, and a question-answering benchmark requiring multi-modal reasoning.
-Benchmarking state-of-the-art time series, language, and reasoning models reveals that existing approaches struggle with the abrupt, noisy, and high-variance dynamics of observability data.
-Our experiments also underscore the importance of preserving covariates’ absolute scale, emphasizing the need for foundation time series models that natively leverage scale information for practical observability applications.
+Unlike conventional time series from domains such as climate, observability data are zero-inflated, highly stochastic, and exhibit minimal temporal structure.
+Despite their importance, observability datasets remain underrepresented in public benchmarks due to proprietary restrictions and privacy concerns.
+Existing datasets are often anonymized and normalized, removing scale information and limiting their use for tasks such as anomaly detection, root cause analysis, and multi-modal reasoning.
+To address this gap, we introduce \name, a large-scale observability dataset derived from a 5G telecommunications network. \name features heterogeneous, de-anonymized covariates with explicit absolute scale information and provides a diverse suite of downstream tasks, including anomaly detection, root cause analysis, and multi-modal question-answering.
+Benchmarking state-of-the-art time series, language, reasoning, and multi-modal foundation models reveals that existing approaches struggle with the abrupt, noisy, and high-variance dynamics characteristic of observability data.
+Our experiments further underscore the importance of preserving covariates’ absolute scale, emphasizing the need for foundation time series models that natively leverage scale information for practical real-world observability applications.
+The code is available at: \url{https://github.com/Ali-maatouk/TelecomTS}.